Edison Academy Magnet School

 The administration, faculty, staff and parents aided by leaders from local businesses, industry and post-secondary institutions form an integrated community with the intent of developing future leaders who have the desire, skills and preparation necessary to be life-long learners.
 Faculty members act as facilitators, assisting students in acquiring the communication and information access skills they will need to function as productive citizens in an increasingly technological workforce.
 Students are taught to be careful risk-takers and creative problem solvers in a global society.
 Achievement of these goals will result in their becoming socially and ethically responsible in the workforce.

-A broader knowledge base and appreciation developed through exploring the interconnections among academics and career majors fosters a more high level thinking skillset.
+A broader knowledge base and appreciation developed through exploring the interconnections among academics and career majors fosters a higher level thinking skillset.
 To foster this development, the Piscataway Campus will offer opportunities for the students to explore not only these connections, but also access a wide range of subjects and interests.
 The application and admission process has become increasingly competitive.
 Our approach embraces student, faculty, staff, and administration in a mission of excellence, requiring the most of, and providing the most to, all who enter there.

 Career Choices at Piscataway